zzzgit/element/examples/docs/en-US/loading.md

 ```
 Calling the `close` method on any one of them can close this full screen Loading.

-If Element is imported entirely, a globally method `$loading` will be registered to Vue.prototype.
+If jade is imported entirely, a globally method `$loading` will be registered to Vue.prototype.
 You can invoke it like this: `this.$loading(options)`, and it also returns a Loading instance.

 ### Options
 | Attribute      | Description          | Type      | Accepted Values       | Default  |